 Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight) (1979) has a funky disco bassline on a great, great song.
 As Agnetha’s impassioned vocal acts out pure loneliness (her influences include Connie Francis and Aretha Franklin) the brilliant arrangement features layers of bass as Watson’s bass guitar joins a synth bass but doesn’t double it – they play independent lines!
 As Abba recorded at this time with disco bassist Arnold Faseiro it has crossed mine and others’ minds that he may have played this track but Mike Watson confirmed to me himself that he played it.
 It certainly features many disco trademarks – galloping lines, octaves and even pulled notes but also exuberant slides and the occasional unisons.

 Mike, who also played on Does Your Mother Know, If It Wasn’t For The Nights and Supertrouper (well worth a listen to the bassline) among other tracks, is mostly photographed with a Fender Jazz bass guitar.
 He continues to sing play bass in Sweden leading his own band.
 I initially recalled reading that he played on Fernando as well but this was clearly a mistake as Chris Kelly questioned this Watson confirmed that Rutger played bass on that track.
+Another great story from the podcast linked above is that the Mike has revealed that the Supertrouper chorus bassline was inspired by a line he heard Al Jarreau’s bassist play when he saw him live at Ronnie Scotts.

 To record the track Voulez Vous, Abba travelled to Nassau in the Bahamas.
 They used the Latin/Disco band Foxy as their backing track and this created a strong disco groove for the track.
 Paseiro had played with George McCrae and the great Betty Wright among others.
 Paseiro, originally from Miami (born 1950) had a big input to the track and suggested the instrumental section at the end of the track.
 He grooves like mad throughout but does show restraint where necessary.
 The lines are textbook disco but so well done: Good Times/Superstition style quarter notes, octaves, galloping figures…he leaps high up the neck to echo the horn riffs near the end of the track.
-Overall the song has a smoldering intensity.
+Overall the song has a smouldering intensity.

 Along with the way that Frida and Agnetha’s voices blended together and their individual performances as singers, key to Abba’s success was the writing and arranging of Björn and Benny.
 It is fabulous to imagine the likes of Rutger and Mike listening to those compositions and inventing those basslines alongside the other key Abba musicians (most of whom played live with Abba as well as in the studio).
 Their unsung contributions almost recall the stories of the Motown studio heroes like James Jamerson, Eddie Willis and Bob Babbitt.